 If you have ever trekked through the wilderness at night and heard a chorus of frogs, you were listening to frog communication.
-When you think of frog communication, you may think of “ribbit” or croaking, but there’s more than that.
-Frog communication is actually quite complex and sophisticated.
-They have a range of sounds and calls to attract mates and ward off intruders.
-Frogs also use physical touch and body language to communicate with others.
+When you think of frog communication, you probably picture a “ribbit” or some croaking, but there’s more to it than that.
+Frogs actually have a range of ways to communicate including different calls, body movements, puffing up, touch, and even sitting on each other.
 This article explores the ways that frogs communicate with each other.

 Article highlights

-- Frog communication is actually very complex and varies by species and even region.
+- Frog communication varies widely by species and region

 Different frog species produce different kinds of vocalizations for communicating with each other.
 Depending on the time of year and reasons for vocalization, frogs may change their calls.
 Most frogs use croaks, ribbits, trills, and various calls to communicate during mating season and to establish territory.